Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Introduction

 The stochastic analysis on the Sierpinski carpet is built upon the measure space $(F,\nu)$, where $\nu$ is the self-similar Borel probability measure which assigns mass $m_F^{-N}$ to each $\Psi_Q(F)$, $Q\in \mathcal{Q}_N(F_N)$.
 Note that $\nu$ is a constant multiple of the $d_h(F)$-dimensional Hausdorff measure on $F$.
 We will also consider the \emph{unbounded carpet} $F_\infty := \bigcup_{N=0}^\infty\ell_F^N F$, and let $\nu_\infty$ be the $\sigma$-finite self-similar Borel probability measure on $F_\infty$, assigning mass $m_F^N$ to $\ell_F^N F$.

 We introduce two other important scale factors associated with Sierpinski carpets.
-Let $D_N$ be the network of diagonal crosswires obtained by connecting each vertex of a cube $Q\in \mathcal{Q}_N$ to the vertex at the center of the cube via a wire of unit resistance.
+Let $D_N$ be the network of diagonal crosswires obtained by connecting each vertex of a cube $Q\in \mathcal{Q}_N(F_N)$ to the vertex at the center of the cube via a wire of unit resistance.
 Denote by $\mathcal{R}_{D_N}$ the resistance across two opposite faces of $D_N$.
-It was shown in \cites{BB90Resistance,McGillivray} that there exist $\rho_F \in (0,\infty)$ and positive constants $C(d)$ and $C'(d)$ such that
+It was shown in \cite{BB90Resistance,McGillivray} that there exist $\rho_F \in (0,\infty)$ and positive constants $C(d)$ and $C'(d)$ such that

 The constant $\rho_F$ is henceforth referred to as the \emph{resistance scale factor} of the carpet $F$.
-As of this writing, there's no known exact formula for $\rho_F$: the best estimate, obtained via a resistance shorting and a cutting argument, is \cite{BB99}*{Proposition 5.1}
+As of this writing, there is no known exact formula for $\rho_F$: the best estimate, obtained via a resistance shorting and a cutting argument, is \cite[Proposition 5.1]{BB99}

 Next, let $t_F = m_F \rho_F$, which stands for the \emph{time scale factor} of the carpet $F$.
-The significance of $t_F$ is due to the fact that the expected time for a $d$-dimensional Brownian motion to traverse from one face of $\ell_F^N F_N$ to the opposite face scales with $t_F^N$.
+The significance of $t_F$ is due to the fact that the expected time for a $d$-dimensional Brownian motion to traverse from one face of $\ell_F^N F_N$ to the opposite face scales with $t_F^N$ \cite{BB89, BB90Resistance, BB92, BB99}.

 It is often convenient to introduce, respectively, the \emph{Hausdorff}, \emph{walk}, and \emph{spectral} dimensions of $F$:

 Under the strict inequality $m_F < \ell_F^d$, one has $1\leq d_s(F) < d_h(F) < d$ and $d_w(F)>2$.
 The latter inequality implies that diffusion on $F$ (resp. $F_\infty$) is \emph{sub-Gaussian}, in contrast with Gaussian diffusion which has walk dimension $2$.